 Earlier we have seen what Dijkstra’s algorithm is and how it works.
-In this article we will see its implementation using adjacency matrix.
+In this article, we will see its implementation using the adjacency matrix.

 Data Structure – Adjacency Matrix

 Ordering – Searching (Get the vertex with minimum distance among all vertices)

 - Start with the empty Shortest Path Tree (SPT).

 - Maintain a set SPT to keep track to vertices included in SPT.

 - Assign a distance value to all the vertices, (say distance ) and initialize all the distances with +∞ (Infinity) except the source vertex.
 This will be used to keep track of distance of vertices from the source vertex.
 Distance of source vertex to source vertex will be 0.

 - Repeat the following steps until all vertices are processed.